Handover

 If not all items are picked up by the customer, the task can be adjusted using the + and - buttons for each item.
 The status icons next to the item images update to indicate whether an item is partially or not handed over.

 If not all items are picked up by the customer, the task can be adjusted using the + and - buttons for each item.
-The status icons next to the item images change to indicate that an item has not been handed over (Android app only).
+The status icons next to the item images change to indicate that an item has not been handed over; this feature is available in the Android App only.

 If no items are handed over, it is considered a cancellation.
 This action requires user confirmation before finalizing the process.